wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-9.md

 Reason: This would contradict the design goal of the wallflowers observations revealing themselves.

-### Why randomize which player starts each round?
+### Why rotate which player starts each round?

 I want different players to take turns reading the rounds starting line.

 The first description of what is happening at the party can have a lot of influence on the rest of the round.
-I want to get different players ideas.
+I want to get different players' ideas.

+Additionally, this balances out the wallflower desks draw probability.

+### Why have every wallflower see every narration?

+I want a shared story everyone builds on.

+The central thread is the party that every player contributes to.
+Each player weaves their wallflower's thread around this central thread.
+Each player sees their full wallflower thread, while other players only see a quarter of each wallflower's thread.
+This can make for surprising reveals at the end.

+It's much easier for players if every wallflower to sees everything at the party.
+It is far too hard for players to separate out what each wallflower knows.

+The narrator for each round isn't aware of which wallflower will give their impression.
+So every wallflower needs to be aware of what's going on.

 ### Why randomize wallflower impressions?

 Wallflowers don't get to choose what they see.

+I want players to stay engaged - there is a possibility their wallflower will be called on.

-I want different players to have a chance to narrate to other wallflowers.
+I want different players to have a chance to respond to other players narration.

 ### Why hide which wallflower has an impression from the narrator?